My Wirral guide for people from Liverpool a week ago caused lots of interest here and on Twitter, some amused, some thoughtful.

 But some of what I’d written in response to some follow up comments had particularly perturbed him.

 My Words: “We genuinely think these two places are together enough to be a city, a ‘city region’ or well, you know what we mean.
 When our cities were reorganised in the early 1970s, two of them kept their names – Greater London & Greater Manchester.
 Others were diminished by the names of their rivers.
 Teesside, Tyneside, Merseyside, Avon.
 All cities, really.
-A city region needs urban & space to breathe.”
+A city region needing both urban areas & spaces to breathe.”

 To which one reader, Stan Cotter had responded: